chroma-core/chroma/rust/wal3/README.md

 stall garbage collection for everyone.
 The subset to be scanned gets pinned temporarily and addressed at the first garbage collection after the snapshot is removed.

+## Sealing the Log

+The log provides an additional seal method (not provided on the writer, but will be a separate sealer class) by which a log can be marked as "sealed".
+A sealed log is a log that will not accept any further writes.
+The seal is a JSON blob in the manifest that is checked by the writer before it writes a new manifest.

+The purpose of the seal is to allow for the log to be migrated to a new log.
+The seal is a way to consistently ensure that writes are in total order.
+The new log gets initialized only after sealing the old log.

 # Failure Scenarios

 wal3 is designed to be resilient to failure.
 This section details the failure scenarios that wal3